anjalirao115/Hangman/README.md

 Following is some description of the code:

 ## Random selection of a word
 The programme selects a word randomly from a list of words provided.
-It finds out the length of characters and prints the '_' * len(word) as a guessed word (word_guessed).
+It finds out the length of characters and prints '_' * len(word) as a guessed word (word_guessed).

 ## Number of lives
 The programme is written to provide 5 lives to the user to correctly guess the word.